 This book provides authoritative answers to these and many other questions.

-Books by Collin Piprell:
+6. Other books by Collin Piprell:

 * Thailand’s Coral Reefs (Bangkok: White Lotus, 1995).
 Photos by Ashley J. Boyd.
 Natural history and conservation of reefs.
 Out of print.